 - Vector files store elements as mathematical equations (remember back to geometry, you can graph a line with y=mx+b or a circle with r2=x2+y2?).
 Computers can make quick work of rendering equations, so it calculates the image from storing pieces of information: the circle’s center is at a certain coordinate, it has a specified radius, a specified interior color or pattern, and it stores the color and width of the outline (among lots of other data).
 Thankfully, no mathematical knowledge is required to use these files!

-For our purposes, there’s a third kind of file that includes words and pictures.
+For completeness, there’s a third kind of file that includes words and pictures.
 Think about a Word document or the PDF form you needed to print.
 We’ll just call this a mixed file as opposed to a graphic file.
-(Yes, graphic files can include text, but graphic files not used for a predominantly text editing.)
+(Yes, graphic files can include text, but don’t work well for long-format text).

 To summarize: there are three kinds of files: bitmaps, vector, and mixed.
 Now that we know what they are, which are the best to use?